 The castle is currently closed for restoration, but visitors can still explore the estate’s forest and grounds.

-Now standing as ruins on the grounds of the Ballyheigue Castle Golf Course, Ballyheigue was once a grand 18-century mansion until it burned down in 1921.
+Now standing as ruins on the grounds of the Ballyheigue Castle Golf Course in Kerry, Ballyheigue Castle was once a grand 18th century mansion until it burned down in 1921.
 Legend says it remains the home of a local ghost, most notably spotted in 1962 by Captain O’Donnell.
 While exploring the ruin, O’Donnell took some photos that revealed a ghostly figure holding a sword in one of the castle windows.
 Further investigation uncovered the tale of a shipwreck, a raid to find hidden treasure and a soldier who was murdered after he intervened to prevent the robbery – the stuff of classic ghost stories.

 Visitors looking to experience the castle up close and personal can book a round at the Ballyheigue Castle Golf Course.

-Like Dublin’s Kilmainham Gaol, the Victorian-era Wicklow Gaol ceased functioning as a prison in 1924, but its door are now open to visitors looking to dive into the gaol’s grisly history.
+Like Dublin’s Kilmainham Gaol, the Victorian-era Wicklow Gaol in the heart of Wicklow town ceased functioning as a prison in 1924, but its door are now open to visitors looking to dive into the gaol’s grisly history.
 If you head to the prison-turned-museum for a tour, you’ll by led by actor guides explaining the life of its historical prisoners, from participants in the Irish Rebellion of 1798 to inmates awaiting transportation to a new life in Australia.
 Explore the jail’s original dungeon on a night tour and see for yourself whether it really is one of Ireland’s most haunted buildings.

 The gaol offers two different tours, with day tour tickets starting at €9 and the “Gates of Hell” virtual reality tours starting at €13.